paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2010-02-16-bbc_online_gvl.md

   content: |
     I look forward to seeing this rolling out across the BBC sites.

-    Interesting to see the official BBC icon set adopting a custom 'Share This' style icon.
+    Interesting to see the official BBC icon set adopting a custom ‘Share This’ style icon.

 - author: Andy
   gravatar: 3282170b113297711ac2a2d41bffb70d
   date: 2010-02-17T12:58:52Z
   url: http://justbeyondthebridge.co.uk
   content: |
-    As usual on BBC design projects, I'm keen to see how this plays out -- and also how they intend to roll it out across all the platforms.
-It's a job that must just get bigger and bigger.
+    As usual on BBC design projects, I’m keen to see how this plays out – and also how they intend to roll it out across all the platforms.
+It’s a job that must just get bigger and bigger.

-    Liking what they've done so far with this new stuff though.
+    Liking what they’ve done so far with this new stuff though.

 - author: James Gill
   gravatar: 86b12262d692712b9dc84cedeb00b3d2
   date: 2010-02-17T20:33:25Z
   url: http://www.gosquared.com/
   content: |
-    I'm so glad the BBC are pushing the boundaries and not settling for the improvements they've already made.
+    I’m so glad the BBC are pushing the boundaries and not settling for the improvements they’ve already made.

-    I've always felt the existing style of the header and navigation looked quite amateur and wasted space for the sake of a rather ugly gradient.
+    I’ve always felt the existing style of the header and navigation looked quite amateur and wasted space for the sake of a rather ugly gradient.
 The improved navigation will hopefully encourage people to hang around and explore more   content:  than they likely do at the moment.

     Great post, and WOOHOO looks like IKEA are hogging all the Verdana these days :D